How to Create App Clips for iOS in React Native–Tutorial

 An app clip is a small part of your app that’s discoverable at the moment it’s needed.
 App clips are fast and lightweight so a user can open them quickly. (...) users will be able to start and finish an experience from your app in seconds.
 And when they’re done, you can offer the opportunity to download your full app.

-This article covers App Clip use cases and a short guide how to create them when React Native development is considered.
+This article covers App Clip use cases and a short guide on how to create them when React Native development is considered.

 What Are App Clips?